marvlach/docker-dsml/README.md

 ```
 where name_of_container should be replaced by the name of the container.
 By default, it's something like project-tensorflow-gpu-container, depending on the docker-compose.yml.

-At the end of the logs, there should be text like the following:
+After installation, at the end of the logs, there should be text like the following:

 ```
     To access the server, open this file in a browser: